Johann Christoff Büss: Early life

+In 1800, he married Susanna Barbara Maria Margaretha Brenner in Mannheim.

 Burgdorf

-Büss joined Pestalozzi’s staff at Burgdorf in 1800.
+Büss joined Pestalozzi's staff at Burgdorf in 1800.

 Upon being interviewed by Pestalozzi, Büss was taken aback by his disheveled appearance and the way his school was run.
 The next morning Büss observed a class and described it as ‘apparent disorder’ and ‘uncomfortable bustle’.
 Upon observing Pestalozzi’s method based on spiral learning, he realized the advantages: